-Cash and cash equivalent as at March 31, 2015 was Rs.
-62.66 lacs.
+The Cash and cash equivalent as at March 31, 2016 stands at Rs.128.20 lakhs.
 The Company continues to focus on judicious management of its working capital, receivables, inventories and other working capital parameters were kept under strict check through continuous monitoring.

 The Company has neither accepted nor renewed any Fixed Deposits from the public during the year under review.

 Details of Loans, Guarantees and Investments covered under the provisions of Section 186 of the Companies Act, 2013 are given in the notes to the Financial Statements.

 During the period under review, the board has re-appointed all the existing Independent Directors as per the Companies Act,2013 and All Independent Directors have given declarations that they meet the criteria of independence as laid down under Section 149(6) of the Companies Act, 2013, Listing Agreement and SEBI (LODR), 2015.

 Mr. Manohar Ramabtar Jhunjhunwala has been appointed as an Additional Director in the Board w.e f 09.02.2016 and on the same date appointed as Whole Time Director of the company for a period of three years at a Gross Remuneration of Rs.4,00,000/- PM which is subject to the approval of the shareholders at this AGM.

 Mr. Srinivasan Sethuraman was also appointed as an Additional Director of the company in the category of Independent Director with effect from 13.11.2015 and his tenure is going to be end on the ensuing AGM.